Corporate Governance

 The Board is satisfied that there is sufficient transparency and accountability in view of the distinction of responsibilities.

 Mr Stephen Ho ChiMing is the Lead Independent Director (“Lead ID”) of the Company.
-Mr Stephen Ho ChiMing is available to shareholders where they have concerns where contact through the normal channels of the Chairman, CEO or Group Financial Controller has failed to resolve or for which such contact is inappropriate.
+Mr Stephen Ho ChiMing is available to shareholders that have concerns where contact through the normal channels of the Chairman, CEO or Group Financial Controller failed to resolve or where such contact is inappropriate.
 He will also facilitate periodic meetings with the other Independent Directors in board matters, when necessary, and provides feedback to the Executive Chairman after such meeting.

 His other specific roles as Lead ID are as follows: